 • Recipient of the Oleg Tabakov Prize (for the Chekhov Moscow Art Theatre's The Little Humpbacked Horse, 2009).

-Zinovy Margolin graduated from the Byelorussian Academy of Arts in 1982.
-He has worked as the Principal Designer of the Youth Theatre of Belarus and designed productions for the Moscow Theatre of the Russian Army (Le cheval évanoui), the Bolshoi Drama Theatre in St Petersburg (Les Caprices de Marianne, Californian Suite, The Dresser, The Quartet and Christmas Eve) and the Chekhov MKhAT (The Little Humpbacked Horse, The Pickwick Club and Ghosts).
-At the St Petersburg Chamber Opera Company he has worked on productions of Die Weise von Liebe und Tod des Cornets Christoph Rilke, The Queen of Spades and Madama Butterfly.
-The designer has also worked on productions of Nord-Ost (Moscow, 2002), Le Boulevard du crime (Yevgeny Vakhtangov Theatre, 2003), Il barbiere di Siviglia and Lady Macbeth of Mtsensk (Rostov Musical Theatre, 2003, 2004), Anna Karenina, The Seagull and Eugene Onegin (the St Petersburg Boris Eifman Ballet Theatre) and Die Fledermaus (Bolshoi Theatre, 2010).
+In 1982 Zinovy Margolin graduated from the Belorussian Academy of the Arts.
+Worked as Principal Designer of the Youth Theatre of Belarus, also designing productions for the Moscow Russian Army Theatre (Broken Horse), the Bolshoi Drama Theatre in St Petersburg (Les Caprices de Marianne, California Suite, The Dresser, Quartet and Christmas Eve) and the Moscow Chekhov Art Theatre (The Little Humpbacked Horse, The Pickwick Club and Ghosts).
+At the St Petersburg Chamber Opera Company he has collaborated on productions of Die Weise von Liebe und Tod des Kornets Christoph Rilke, The Queen of Spades and Madama Butterfly.
+The designer's biography also includes productions of Boris Godunov (National Academic Opera and Ballet Theatre of Belarus, 2001), Nord-Ost (Moscow, 2002), Boulevard du Crime (Yevgeny Vakhtangov Theatre, 2003), Il barbiere di Siviglia and Lady Macbeth of Mtsensk (Rostov Musical Theatre, 2003 and 2004), Anna Karenina, The Seagull and Eugene Onegin (St Petersburg Boris Eifman Ballet Theatre) and Die Fledermaus (Bolshoi Theatre, 2010).